VilleKylmamaa/WorkoutLogAPI/README.md

 flask testgen
 ```

-5. In a web browser, for the API, go to URL:
+6. Using a web browser, for the API, go to URL:

 >http://localhost:5000/api/

-6. In a web browser, for the client, go to URL:
+7. Using a web browser, for the client, go to URL:

 >http://localhost:5000/workoutlog/